68 Adorable Cute Girl Names

 Elodie

-This lyrical name, meaning “foreign riches,” is of French and German origin.
-Elodie traces back to Saint Alodia, a child martyr in 9th-century Spain.
-It has been popular in French-speaking regions and is now gaining traction in the US.
-Elodie appears in literature, such as Émile Zola’s The Earth, and in modern media, including video games like Long Live the Queen.
-It’s a melodic alternative to names like Melody or Eleanor.
+It can be traced back to the name of Saint Alodia, a child martyr in 9th-century Spain.
+Elodie is used in Émile Zola’s The Earth.
+It also features in video games like Long Live the Queen.
+It’s a melodic and interesting alternative to Melody or Eleanor.

 Maisie